SpacehuhnTech/esp8266_deauther/README.md

 The only problem is that most devices don’t use it.
 I tested it with different Wi-Fi networks and devices, it worked every time!
 It seems that even newer devices which support frame protection don’t use it by default.

+I made a [Deauth Detector](https://github.com/spacehuhn/DeauthDetector) using the same chip to indicate if such an attack is running against a nearby network.
+It doesn't protect you against it, but it can help you figure out if and when an attack is running.

 ## Disclaimer

 Use it only for testing purposes on your own devices!
 I don't take any responsibility for what you do with this program.

 Please check the legal regulations in your country before using it.
-Jamming transmitters are illegal in most countries and this device can fall into the same category (even if it’s technically not the same).
+**It is not a jammer device as claimed falsely by a lot of people.** Its attack, how it works and how to protect against is described above.
+It uses valid Wi-Fi frames described in the official 802.11 standard and doesn't block any communications on any frequency.

-My intention with this project is to draw attention to this issue.
+My intention with this project is to draw more attention to this issue.
 This attack shows how vulnerable the 802.11 Wi-Fi standard is and that it has to be fixed.
 **A solution is already there, why don’t we use it?**